If you are looking for a whole wheat sourdough bread recipe that is super soft and lofty then this is your ratio.

 - The bread will benefit from a heavy spray of water on the raw dough at this step.
 Alternatively you can place a pan of steaming water on a lower rack in the oven.

 - Bake the bread for 35-40 minutes, spraying it with water one or two more times 5 -10 minutes into baking.
 If you have added honey to the recipe the bread will darken quickly.
 If the bread is getting too dark place a sheet of parchment over the top of the loaf.
-If you are using a covered baker, bake with the lid on for 25m, and off for 15m.
+If you are using a covered baker of any kind, bake with the lid on for 25m, and off for 15m.

 - Remove the bread from the oven and allow to cool on a wire rack completely before slicing.

-This recipe makes a large loaf.
+This recipe makes a large Batard style loaf.
 You can split it between two small loaf pans if you want a smaller sandwich size loaf!
 Bake smaller loaves at 400º for 30 minutes.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.